 Some contributors have decided to remove the YAML support to reduce their maintenance and support burden.
 The amount of energy that needs to be put in (to maintain both capabilities) can be too much and is complex.
 We have to understand and accept that.
 If we do not do that, a contributor could simply stop contributing.

-Unfortunately, such a move creates breaking changes and often leads to a few pretty de-motivating comments, towards the contributor and the project in general.
+Unfortunately, such a move creates backward-incompatible changes and often leads to a few pretty de-motivating comments, towards the contributor and the project in general.
 This is harmful to everybody, as the contributors get demotivated or, even worse, don’t want to implement new features or create a breaking change.

 This halts our project goals, slows down innovation and induces the risk of losing contributors and maintainers.
 In the end, leads to a greater loss for everybody.